 Highlight the Positive

 Inactive social profiles and blogs can actually hurt your reputation.
 Regular maintenance of your online persona is important because it is something that you have direct control over.
 Customers can become your greatest spokespeople if they have the latest information about your business.
 This can be done by making sure that you share regular updates on your social media profiles and your website.
 Give regular updates on any new products or services you have.
 Shout the great things your business is doing from the rooftops.

 You Can’t Do It By Yourself!

-Managing your online reputation is time consuming and can be difficult for small businesses.
+Managing your online reputation is time-consuming and can be difficult for small businesses.
 Running your business is your main focus, as it should be.
-Managing your online reputation can be a full time job in it of itself.
+Managing your online reputation can be a full-time job in it itself.
 This is why we recommend outsourcing your reputation management to a company that can help shape and manage your reputation.
-Robb Digital can help with your reputation management by writing blogs and managing your social media presence.
+Solstice Digital can help with your reputation management by writing blogs and managing your social media presence.
 Contact us today to schedule a consultation.